 Brands to Consider:

-- HLP offers reliable digital fridge/freezer thermometers with alarms.
+- HLP offers reliable digital fridge/freezer thermometers with programmable alarms that help prevent spoilage

 Oven Thermometers

-Purpose: To verify the actual temperature inside an oven, which can vary from the set temperature.
+Purpose: To verify the actual internal temperature of an oven, which can vary significantly from the dial setting—especially in older or heavily-used equipment.

 Recommended Types:

-- Digital probe thermometers with oven-safe cords for real-time monitoring
+- Digital probe thermometers with heat-resistant cords for real-time monitoring without opening the oven door

 Brands to Consider:

-- Chef Inox oven thermometers are durable, heat-resistant, and easy to calibrate.
+- Chef Inox oven thermometers are durable, heat-resistant, and easy to calibrate for consistent results

-- HLP digital probes with timers and alarms are great for precise baking and roasting.
+- HLP digital probes with timers and alarms are ideal for precision baking and roasting applications

 Coffee Thermometers

-Purpose: To ensure water and milk are at optimal temperatures for espresso and frothing.
+Purpose: To ensure water and milk reach optimal temperatures for espresso extraction and milk texturing—critical for cafés and café equipment setups.

 - Espresso brewing: 90–96°C